-The following table provides a comparison of fiscal 2018 EPS to the comparable periods of fiscal 2017:
+The following table provides a comparison of fiscal 2018 revenue and EPS to our fiscal 2019 revenue and EPS guidance:

 About Cintas Corporation